nts0n/nts0n/README.md

-# Hi, Welcome to Abandon Field
+# Hi there👋
+ 🌱I'm nts0n or 3x1l3d_B34st, welcome to the Chaos

  👨‍🎓I'm a student at UIT ( university of information technology ) - VNUHCM

  💻My major is Information Security